 Elimu is very grateful for the generous support of The Charis Foundation for providing most of the operating costs for Elimu Resource Centre for the first three years of operation.
 The set-up costs, that is purchase of equipment, furnishings and installations were covered by our founder.

-The resources of the Centre are relevant to children in all of our projects.
-Sponsored students of our Stay in School Project access the Centre during evenings, weekends and school holidays to get their hands on those textbooks they don’t find at school.
-Within the first year of operation, children came to us to say thank you for improving their marks.
+All of the children from our various projects benefit from the resources of the Centre.
+Sponsored students of our Stay in School Project and the children of Nyumbani Kwetu Home access the Centre during evenings, weekends and school holidays to get their hands on those textbooks they don’t find at school.
+The students of Elimu’s Heri Sewing Project come to use digital technology to modernize their skills and enhance their fashion designs.

+They research fashions around Africa using the internet, download YouTube video tutorials on pattern-making and gain exposure to new designs and creatives ideas.
 Even Upendo School connects with the Centre through a mobile reading program we’ve developed for them.
 Centre staff visit the school weekly with our eReaders and other tools to read with the children and help build up their English literacy.

 Your donation will help us take the Centre’s digital resources out to more classrooms the community.
 Our mobile reading programs complement the school curriculum and boost literacy.